IVRPowers/blog/content/post/customerengagement/how-to-improve-your-pbx-with-conversational-ai.md

 ###	 DTMF Menus.

 Most PBX use touch tone menus to select departments, services or key an extension.
-Of course, everybody may knows how to press a key, but **it’s not really confortable to do with hands free**, driving or when you don’t get the right option…
+Of course, everybody may knows how to press a key, but **it’s not really confortable to do this with hands free**, driving or when you don’t get the right option…

 ###	Record a Voicemail.